blurabbi7/blurabbi7.github.io/_posts/2022-12-20-Cisco-NTP-Troubleshooting.md

 clock offset is 0.0000 ms, root delay is 0.00 ms root dispersion is 0.00 ms, peer dispersion is 0.00 ms
 ```

+Precision is determined automatically and is measured as a power of two.
+In the example, 2**18 means 2^(-18), or 3.8 microseconds.

+Loss of synchronization between NTP peers or between a master and client can be due to a variety of causes.
+NTP avoids synchronization with a machine whose time might be ambiguous in these ways:

+1. NTP never synchronizes to a machine that is not synchronized itself.
+2. NTP compares the time that is reported by several machines and does not synchronize to a machine whose time is significantly different from the others, even if its stratum is lower.

 If NTP is not enabled, you can enable it by entering the following command:

 `ntp enable`